-RAID (Redundant Array of Independent Disks) was developed to meet the three crucial challenges of modern data storage needs.
+RAID (Redundant Array of Independent Disks) was developed to meet three crucial challenges of modern data storage needs:

 Below are the unique features of the software:

-But, the two amazing features of RAID Recovery Software from Stellar is most important to the RAID users are:
+Two amazing features of RAID Recovery Software from Stellar, which are also most important to a RAID user are:

 Other options in the software such as drive status check, optical media recovery, drive recovery from windows system; recovery from image, photo recovery can be invaluable to many users.